Gh0stAn0n/vpnip/README.md

 ### Requirement

-to enable tun0, you must download a VPN (for OpenVPN alternatives please check the link in the above section)
+(for OpenVPN alternatives please check the link in the above section)

-install OpenVPN by typing:
+to enable tun0, you must download a VPN. install OpenVPN by typing:

 └─$ sudo apt install openvpn